darkn3rd/script-tut/configbox/knife-solo/README.md

-# ConfigBox: Chef-Solo
+# ConfigBox: Knife-Solo

 © Joaquin Menchaca, 2015

 ## Overview

-Chef-Solo is a popular open source tool that allows running chef cookbooks with nodes without requiring access to a Chef Server.
-The documentation online says that chef-client now supports a local mode, so this is not needed.
-However, there is a lot of community support and usage, including vagrant.
+Chef-Solo is a popular open source tool that allows running chef cookbooks without requiring access to a Chef Server.

 According to documentation, the chef-solo does not support these features: